4GeeksAcademy/blog/blog/full-stack-developer-portfolio.md

 > If you want to be a front end developer portfolio, the layout and UI/UX must be great!

-A good piece of advice before starting to plan a portfolio is to know that it must speak for itself, that the employer at the moment of entering the page is quickly convinced that the applicant is very capable and knows what he is doing.
+A good piece of advice before starting to plan a portfolio is to know that it must speak for itself, that the employer at the moment of entering the page is **quickly convinced that the applicant is very capable and knows what he is doing**.
 It will be the letter of introduction, that is, it doesn't matter if you have a great academic background, if you are not capable of making a consistent code that you can show, then you have to review that.

 ## Elements of a Strong Full Stack Developer Portfolio